Getting Started with Enterprise Policy Management

 -d '{"enabled": true}'

-Similarly, if a policy needs to be disabled either temporarily or otherwise, a PATCH request can be sent for the relevant policy specifying an enabled value of false.
+Similarly, if a policy needs to be disabled, a PATCH request can be sent for the relevant policy specifying an enabled value of false.

 Step 6: Pushing a package to trigger the policy